yaksh1/springboot-signup-login/README.md

 - **User Authentication**: Login/signup with email verification using OTP.
 - **JWT Token**: Used for securing API endpoints, ensuring only authorized users can access them.
 - **Email Verification**: Sends OTP for user verification.
 Resend verification code available.
-- **Change Password**: Users can change their passwords after logging in.
+- **Change Password**: Users can change their passwords by clicking on link sent in mail.
 - **Custom Exception Handling**: Handles common errors gracefully and provides meaningful feedback.
 - **Database**:
   - **MySQL** for user data storage.